Converting – Refining – Toll converting

 Thermoforming

-Heating the film and reshaping it over a mold – e.g., for packaging trays or technical applications.
+Heating the film and forming it over a mold – e.g. for packaging trays or technical applications.

 Toll converting

-External or customer-specific cutting service – films are cut to customer dimensions, e.g., as a cutting service.
+External or customer-specific cutting service – films are cut to customer dimensions, e.g. as a sheets service.